docsifyjs/docsify/docs/vue.md

 Changes made to one counter affect the both counters.
 This is because both instances reference the same global `count` value.
 Now, navigate to a new page and return to this section to see how changes made to global data persist between page loads.

-## Mounting DOM elements
+## Mounts

 Use `vueMounts` to specify DOM elements to mount as Vue instances and their associated options.
 Mount elements are specified using a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) as the key with an object containing Vue options as their value.
 Docsify will mount the first matching element in the main content area each time a new page is loaded.
+Mount element `data` is unique for each instance and will not persist as users navigate the site.

 ```js
 window.$docsify = {